bernardocarvalho/MARTe2/Docs/User/source/tutorial/epics/epics1/epics1.rst

   :width: 800
   :alt: RT components 1

-Depending on the state, store data in a file
+In this example, depending on the state, the system will store data in a file

 .. image:: ./epics1_RT2.png
   :width: 800